TensorEleven/Sayna-TestBack-NodeJs-Express/README.md

 ### Login
-To autheticate user on login, use POST method at '/login'
+To autheticate user on login, use POST method at '/login' To log a user in, data needed are email and password

 #### if user is checked, API will return :
 -> status : 200